ICML-25-BenchName-builds-repair/skypilot/llm/vicuna/README.md

 ## Serve the official Vicuna model by yourself with SkyPilot

-1. Start serving the Vicuna-7B model on a single A100 GPU:
+1. Start the serving the Vicuna-7B model on a single A100 GPU:
 ```bash
 sky launch -c vicuna-serve -s serve.yaml
 ```